marbl/MetagenomeScope/README.md

 a mixture of nodes and edges.
 Thus, when MetagenomeScope notices that a GFA 2 path contains an edge, it converts this edge into the 2-tuple (source, target) in the path.

-Later, we expand these 2-tuples (turning the path into just a basic list of segment IDs) according to the following logic:
+Later, we "expand" these 2-tuples (turning the path into just a basic list of segment IDs) according to the following logic.

 1. If "source" is not already given as the previous entry in the path, then we add it to the path.
 2. If "target" is not already given as the next entry in the path (as a segment), then we add it to the path.

 I think this should mostly match how other GFA 2 parsers (e.g. Gfapy) handle these kinds of mixed paths.

+Note that if your GFA 2 file describes a multigraph (i.e. it has parallel edges, and you specified edge-paths in order to disambiguate which specific edges the path traverses) then this process will inherently cause some ambiguity.
-But if you have strong opinions about this, please feel free to file an issue so we can discuss.
+If you have strong opinions about this, please feel free to file an issue so we can discuss.

 <hr/>
 </details>